-Independent Auditors
+9. Independent Auditors

 Messrs PKF Professional Services served as the Independent Auditors during the year under review.
-The Independent Auditor's Report was signed by Mr Benson Adejayan; a Partner in the Firm and a fellow of the Institute of Chartered Accountants of Nigeria (ICAN).
+The Independent Auditor's Report was signed by Mr Benson O. Adejayan, a Partner in the Firm and a fellow of the Institute of Chartered Accountants of Nigeria (ICAN).

-Property, plant and equipment
+10. Property, Plant and Equipment

-Information relating to changes in property, plant and equipment during the year is given in Note 13 to the financial statements.
-In the opinion of the Directors, the market value of the Company's property, plant and equipment is not less than the value shown in the financial statements.
+Information relating to the movement in property, plant and equipment during the year is indicated in Notes 13 to the Financial Statements.
+In the opinion of the Directors, the market value of the Company's property, plant and equipment are not less than the value shown in the Financial Statements.